-Pollination in flower is a mechanism of transfer of pollen grains from the male reproductory part, i.e. anther to the stigma of the female reproductive part, i.e. pistil.
-It is a process before fertilization of flower.
-Passage of pollen grains from an anther to a stigma occurs via pollinating agents or pollinators.
-A pollinator can be the biotic or abiotic agents that bring out the process of pollination.
+Pollination in a flower is a transferring mechanism of pollen grains from the anther (flower’s male reproductory part or stamen) to the stigma (flower’s female reproductive part or gynoecium).
+It is the primary stage that results in the flower’s fertilization.
+The passage of pollen grains from an anther to a stigma occurs via pollinating agents or pollinators.

 Content: Pollination in Flower